Strawberry Banana Yogurt Ice Pop

-We get bored of store bought popsicles so we make our own frozen ice pops.
-Since popsicles are one of the components in my parenting toolkit, my daughter went through a few years of two or more popsicles a day.
+The kids and I love to make frozen pops together.
+Popsicles are one of the components in my parenting toolkit, my daughter went through a few years of two or more popsicles a day.
 (Read why—> here.)
 Luckily, popsicles are more a treat than a necessity right now in our lives.
-We like trying new homemade popsicle recipes for the fun of it.

 There is just something about that feeling when a sweet frozen treat touches your tongue on a stifling hot day.
 It’s like jumping into a cold spring on a 100-degree day.
 It’s refreshing and you want more!